eras/webcamviewer/README.md

 * lablgtk2
 * pcre

-In addition you need libjpeg development headers (and library) installed.
-Tested with Debian Unstable's libjpeg8-dev.
+In addition you need libturbojpeg development headers (and library) installed.
+Tested with Debian Unstable's libturbojpeg1-dev 1.3.0..

 The following command should bring the OCaml dependencies if you have opam installed: